dotnet/EntityFramework.Docs/entity-framework/ef6/fundamentals/disconnected-entities/self-tracking-entities/index.md

 - The **\<model name\>.tt** file generates the entity types and a helper class that contains the change-tracking logic that is used by self-tracking entities and the extension methods that allow setting state on self-tracking entities.
 - The **\<model name\>.Context.tt** file generates a derived context and an extension class that contains **ApplyChanges** methods for the **ObjectContext** and **ObjectSet** classes.
 These methods examine the change-tracking information that is contained in the graph of self-tracking entities to infer the set of operations that must be performed to save the changes in the database.

-## STEs No Longer Recommended

-We no longer recommend using the STE template, it continues to be available to support existing applications.
-Visit the [Working with disconnected entities](~/ef6/fundamentals/disconnected-entities/index.md) article for other options we recommend for N-Tier scenarios.

 ## Get Started